Written by: BodyBoost Posted : November 28, 2016

 The growth factors found in colostrum include epithelial growth factor (EgF), insulin like growth factor-I and II (IGF-I and IGF-II), Fibroblast Growth Factor (FgF), Platelet-Derived Growth and growth hormone (GH).
 All of these help stimulate cellular and tissue growth.
 A 1989 study published in Comparative Biochemical Physiology pointed out that the high levels of growth factors found in bovine colostrum promote cell growth by stimulating the formation of DNA, which is essential to the survival of every cell in the body.

 It is only natural that the first food a baby receives be rich in growth factors.
-These help stimulate the rapid growth a baby’s body undergoes during the first years of life, strengthening both bone and muscle and helping the child’s organs develop properly.
+These help stimulate the rapid growth a baby’s body undergoes during the first years of life.
+They strengthen both bone and muscle and helping the child’s organs develop properly.
 Though adults are no longer growing, they can still benefit from the work the growth factors do in the body.

 The best-known and most studied growth factors are the Insulin-Like Growth Factor-1 (IGF-1) and growth hormone (GH).
 Growth hormone is produced by the pituitary gland in the brain.
-Essential particularly during the adolescent years, growth hormone controls the body’s growth by regulating the metabolism of proteins, carbohydrates, electrolytes and fat, as well as influencing the production of hormones.
+Growth hormone controls the body’s growth by regulating the metabolism of proteins, carbohydrates, electrolytes and fat.
+It also influences the production of hormones.
+It is particularly essential during the adolescent years.

 IGF-1 is so named because of its close resemblance to the hormone insulin.
-This chain of amino acids, produced in the liver, is actually a by-product of growth hormone release and is responsible for muscle cell division.
+This chain of amino acids, produced in the liver, is actually a by-product of growth hormone release.
+It is responsible for muscle cell division.
 IGF-1 even improves the function of growth hormone throughout the body.

 Healing and Regeneration Ability

-Recovery from many diseases, particularly in surgical cases or illnesses requiring any amount of bed rest, which involves the need to regain muscle mass.
-During the time of the illness and the recovery, a patient is most often unable to use the injured muscle.
-As a result, the muscle is weakened and muscle mass is lost, further slowing the healing process.
+In surgical cases or illnesses requiring any amount of bed rest, a patient is most often unable to use the injured muscle.
+The muscle is weakened and muscle mass is lost, further slowing the healing process.
 Growth factors found in colostrum (particularly GH) speed up rehabilitation by strengthening the muscle on a cellular level.
+This helps the speed of the healing process.